JohriLab/Bvalcalc/_sources/modules/region.rst.txt

   Note that ``s`` and ``proportion_synonymous`` should be set in the parameters file when active.

 **-\-prior_Bmap [path/to/prior_Bmap.csv]**
     Optional prior B-value map (`.csv` format).
 Used to multiply the newly calculated B-values by a per-site prior (e.g. for regions under different selection parameters).
-Format: ``Chromosome,Position,Conserved,B``.
-Note that ``Conserved`` is required for parsing but does not affect output
+Format: ``Chromosome,Start,B``.

 **-\-chunk_size [int]**
     Size of chunks to process in each B calculation (default: ``20000``).
 It may be useful to increase this in large chromosomes with sparse selection for tractability, though consider how this may affect analysis in conjunction with the number of `precise_chunks`.